How to authenticate to Gmail with Rebex Mail Pack using OAuth 2.0

 5. Establish IMAP or SMTP session

-Now, the app can use Rebex Secure Mail to connect to Gmail using IMAP or SMTP protocol and authenticate using the XOAUTH2 initial client response it constructed from the OAuth 2.0 token:
+Now, the app can use Rebex Mail Pack to connect to Gmail using IMAP or SMTP protocol and authenticate using the XOAUTH2 initial client response it constructed from the OAuth 2.0 token:

 // used namespaces